 Trip Planning Map

 I get it, trip planning isn’t easy and that’s why at Going Awesome Places I focus on creating in-depth guides and itineraries to make it a piece of cake.
-Whether it’s Canadian content like the 4 day Richmond BC itinerary, the super popular top ramen in Tokyo guide, or comprehensive 3 week New Zealand itinerary, I ensure Google Maps is a key component to each.
+Whether it’s Canadian content like the 4 day Richmond BC itinerary, 3 day Calgary itinerary, or the super popular top ramen in Tokyo guide, I ensure Google Maps is a key component to each.
 I use these maps when travelling and find they really help to put perspective on each location and their surroundings.

 Tip: View the Niagara 3 day planning map in full screen and create a copy (this step is key) for yourself.
 Make tweaks for your own trip in Google Maps, you’ll be able to view it by going into the menu, selecting “My Places” and the “Maps” tab.